 Enter the total number of individual owners who are not residents of Virginia.
-If the residency status is not known, enter the number of individual owners with <a href="https://example.com/home-status-not-number-status-not-number-status-not-number-status-not-number-status-number-st
+If the residency status is not known, enter the number of individual owners with home addresses not in Virginia.

 Distributive or Pro Rata Income & Deductions

 Line 1 - Total of taxable income amounts.